LineaLabs/lineapy/docs/guides/contributing/setup.md

 git push --set-upstream origin <NEW-BRANCH-NAME>
 ```

+### Documenting Changes

+Good code documentation is essential to effective collaboration among different developers.
+As such,
+we ask contributors to add proper [NumPy-styled](https://numpydoc.readthedocs.io/en/latest/format.html)
+docstrings for new functionalities that they add.

+!!! info

+    Check this [guide](areas/update-docs.md) for updating project documentation.

 ### Testing Changes

 Testing is an important part of `lineapy`'s development as it ensures that all features stay functional after changes.
-Hence, we strongly recommend you add tests for changes you introduce (check this [tutorial](areas/add-test.md) for adding tests).
+Hence, we strongly recommend you add tests for changes you introduce.

+!!! info

+    Check this [guide](areas/add-test.md) for adding tests.

 To run all tests (beware that this may take a while to complete):